 How to Apply

-If you are interested in pursuing a graduate degree at the UA, review Application Procedures on the Graduate College website for instructions for how to apply.
-After you have been admitted to a UA graduate program, your admission letter will be sent directly to International Student Services (ISS) from the Graduate College.
+If you are interested in pursuing a graduate degree at Arizona, review Application Procedures on the Graduate College website for instructions for how to apply.
+After you have been admitted to a graduate program, your admission letter will be sent directly to International Student Services (ISS) from the Graduate College.

 If you are interested in studying law, you must apply directly to the James E. Rogers College of Law.

 After you have been admitted, complete the steps below before the end of your 60-day grace period.
 There is a hold on your account preventing future registration.
 It will not be removed until you have completed the required steps.

 If you have not already done so, accept your admission to the program in GradApp (under “My Applications”).

 Complete the Immigration Tutorial online.
 At the end of the tutorial, there is a 10-question quiz.
 There is no limit on the number of times you can take the quiz.
 You must answer all questions correctly to access the Immigration Tutorial e-form.
 Submit the e-form to confirm that you have completed the tutorial.

 Submit the Change of Level e-form in MyGlobal.
 If you have not yet received your diploma for your current degree program, you must enter your advisor's information so we can confirm the expected completion date of your current program.

 If you are approved for a change of level, your SEVIS number will remain the same, and you will not be required to depart the U.S. before beginning your new degree program, even if the visa in your passport has expired.
 However, if you choose to travel outside the U.S. before the beginning of the new program and your visa is expired, you must renew your visa in order to reenter the U.S.